adieyal/name-classifier/README.md

 ```

-TRAINING_DIR should contain a list of files, one per class.
-Each file should be called <classname>.train.
+`TRAINING_DIR` should contain a list of files, one per class.
+Each file should be called `<classname>.train`.
 Each file contains one name per line